LEFTOVER MAGIC – I’ll show you how to create new meals from old leftovers!

 PUTTANESCA PASTA PIE IN A PARMESAN-CHIVE CRUST

 One item I didn’t put on the above list, is taking inspiration from a dish you ate in a restaurant.
 Or a recipe you’ve seen on Pinterest or a website that’s stuck in your mind.
+That’s exactly the way to start on how to make new meals from old leftovers.

 I wanted to give you an example of how you can use leftover components to create something completely different and delicious.